Singular reduction modules of differential equations: Differential functions admitting meta-singular modules

-We introduce the new coordinates $\{x_i,\omega_\alpha,|\alpha|\leqslant r\}$ in $J^r$ instead of the standard ones $\{x_i,u_\alpha,|\alpha|\leqslant r\}$.
-If the module~$M$ is involutive, this change of coordinates is just a re-notation of variables in order to guarantee consistency with the special case of non-involutive modules for $p=1$.
-In the latter case, this is a valid change of coordinates since the Jacobian matrix $(\p\omega_\alpha/\p u_{\alpha'})$ is nondegenerate: it is a triangular matrix with all diagonal entries equal to $1$ if we implement the following order of multi-indices:
+We introduce the new coordinates $(x_i,\omega_\alpha,|\alpha|\leqslant r)$ in $\mathrm J^r$ instead of the standard ones $(x_i,u_\alpha,|\alpha|\leqslant r)$.
+If the module~$M$ is involutive, this change of coordinates is just a re-labeling of variables in order to guarantee consistency with the special case of non-involutive modules for $p=1$.
+In the latter case, this is a valid change of coordinates since the Jacobian matrix $(\p\omega_\alpha/\p u_{\alpha'})$ is nondegenerate: it is a triangular matrix with all diagonal entries equal to $1$ if we implement the graded lexicographic order of multi-indices,